Link to annotated reading:

 Friday - Review chapters 1-3 worksheet.
 Explain journal assignment and the importance of point-of-view within the book.
 Hand out journal #1 and let the students work on their journals.
 Turn in journals before the end of the period.
 Pass out SAT Vocabulary packet #3.

 HW - Read through chapter 7 and complete reading questions for Monday.
+Within those chapters choose three important quotes/passages and mark them with a sticky note.

 Monday - Transcendentalism projects are due.
 Gallery walk using students' projects as the "art."
 Begin SAT practice work.
 The students will work on analyzing how an author establishes and illustrates his/her thesis through various passages.